-- Over several decades, Raritan Headwaters Association (RHA), a non-profit environmental group, has conducted annual biological, chemical, and habitat monitoring at sites throughout the North and South Branch Raritan River Region (WMA8).
-Monitoring has included collection of high quality data using NJ Department of Environmental Protection (NJDEP) protocols on the benthic macroinvertebrate communities of streams and rivers over several decades allowing for the analysis of trends in water quality with time and exploration of patterns by watershed region.
+Over several decades, Raritan Headwaters Association (RHA) has been a leader in the state, conducting annual biological, chemical, and habitat monitoring at longterm sites throughout the North and South Branch Raritan River Region (WMA8) through its award-winning stream monitoring program.
+Monitoring has included collection of high quality data using NJ Department of Environmental Protection (NJDEP) protocols for collecting data on benthic macroinvertebrate communities of streams and rivers over several decades allowing for the analysis of trends in water quality with time and exploration of patterns by watershed region.
+RHA scientists along with trained citizen scientists work together each year to visit monitoring sites in streams throughout the watershed (click here to look up monitoring sites near you).

 - When all macroinvertebrate metrics were tallied for trends indicating improvements to water quality (positive impact trends) versus trends indicating declines in water quality (negative impact trends), the longterm pattern was different than what was detected in recent years (2010-2017).
 Longterm, 19% of the sites had >1 parameter indicating